P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular Segmentation: Methodology

 where $\frac{\partial u}{\partial x}$ and $\frac{\partial u}{\partial y}$ represent the gradients of the feature map in horizontal and vertical directions.
 On the other hand, the Discrete Wavelet Transform (DWT) of an input feature map can be expressed as:

 where $u_{LL}$ is the low-frequency part of the feature map, while $u_{LH}$, $u_{HL}$ and $u_{HH}$ are the high-frequency parts in horizontal, vertical and diagonal directions of the feature map which mainly contain the boundary details.
-By approximating the derivative terms $\frac{\partial u}{\partial x}$ with $u_{LH}$ and $\frac{\partial u}{\partial y}$ with $u_{HL}$ and setting the diffusion step size $\delta t$ to one, we can transform Equation \eqref{pmd1} to the discrete format:
+By approximating the derivative terms $\frac{\partial u}{\partial x}$ with $u_{LH}$ and $\frac{\partial u}{\partial y}$ with $u_{HL}$ and setting the diffusion step size $\delta t$ to one, we can transform \eqref{pmd1} to the discrete format:

 After enhancing the feature map by PMD, we feed the diffusion output into a basic ResNet block.
-By piling multiple DWT-based PMD blocks in all layers of one encoder branch, our P-Mamba is equipped with the ability to suppress background noise disturbance while preserving the target boundary features.
+Piling multiple DWT-based PMD blocks in all layers of the encoder branch, our P-Mamba can suppress background noise disturbance while preserving the target boundary features.